 Adrian students belong to more than 80 student organizations, including religious, professional, academic, Greek, and special interest groups.
 More than 50% of students participate in athletics, where 22 varsity sports are nationally competitive.
 Rounding out these activities, there are also several music ensembles, theatrical productions, and visual art groups.

-Numerous organizations bring nationally-renowned speakers to campus.
+Numerous organizations bring nationally renowned speakers to campus.
 Recent speakers include Native American activist Charlotte Black Elk, investigative journalist Radley Balko, and humanitarian Steven Lewis.

 The College also celebrates numerous annual events that bring together campus and community to engage in academic pursuits, to raise awareness, to give back to the community, and to simply have fun.
 Right away during the Community Plunge, freshmen help out around the community as a part of Welcome Week activities.
 Conferences, speakers, and student group activities mark Women’s History Month, Black History Month, and Hispanic Heritage Month.
 The annual Dance Marathon and Gift of Life Ball are student-led events that raise awareness and money for selected causes.
 Military Appreciation Day honors student and community veterans.
 Ribbons of Excellence Day rounds out this calendar with a celebration of student research.

-Students at Adrian College, both recent and past alum are living successful lives rooted in the school’s mission of personal and professional excellence.
+Students at Adrian College, both recent and past alum, are living successful lives rooted in the school’s mission of personal and professional excellence.
 Current students demonstrate their excellent academic preparation through their ability to compete for national awards in fields from science to religion.
-The following are a few highlights of their success:
+The following are just a few highlights of their success:

 - Choir invited to perform at Carnegie Hall (NYC)